TeamDoodz/TDLib/README.md

 Returns the GBC portrait of a card, upscaled to 114x94.
 ### CardInfo IsGem
 Returns true if given card has the Emerald, Ruby, or Sapphire mox sigils.
+### Ability SynergyWithGems
+Returns true if this sigil would benefit the player more if there was a gem on the board (gem dependant, etc.)
+### Ability SynergyWithConduit
+Returns true if this sigil has an effect if within a circuit.
 ### AssetManager
 General utility for getting files from disk.
 Supports PNG, TXT, CSV, and Asset Bundles.
 ## Changelog